codihuston/gairos/README-K8S.md

         yarn run dev:db:seed
         ```

-### Testing the Server
+### Testing the Project

-Testing will only happen in the following two cases and environments:

-1. Locally
+You can run tests as follows:

+1. The ideal option: run tests Locally (on your host machine, while your pods are running)

+    `IMPORTANT:` Be sure that your dependencies are installed locally.
+Also
+    recall that your `.env-*` files must be configured as mentioned
+    previously in order for the tests that need to access external resouces
+    (e.g. the database).

+    The reason this is the preferred method is because the testing database
+    can be kept entirely separate from the `development` database.

     Simply run `yarn run test` in the directory of the application that you
     want to test.

-    > Note: Your tests should not include the use of any external resources.
+    > Note: Unit tests should not rely on external sources.

-    Those should be mocked out.
-That is, calls to to a database should not
-    literally be executed.
-You would test what would happen if such a call
-    failed/succeeded.
-Unit and Integration tests should test smaller and
-    larger pieces of the codebase
+    > Note: Integration tests should test larger pieces of the codebase, and
+    sometimes, it may be appropriate to read/write to/from external services
+    (e.g. the database)

     > Note: The End-to-End tests should be implemented
     in by Testing Server (which this repo does not provide) during CI/CD.
 That